Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Introduction

-{\bf Acknowledgements.} The authors deeply thank Nicola Gigli for numerous very helpful communications on the theory of non-smooth differential geometry as a whole and, in particular, on his work on the Splitting Theorem in non-smooth context, and the ``volume cone implies metric cone" theorem.
+{\bf Acknowledgements.} The authors deeply thank Nicola Gigli for numerous very helpful communications on the theory of non-smooth differential geometry as a whole and, in particular, on his work on the Splitting Theorem in non-smooth context, and the ``Volume cone implies metric cone" theorem.
 We also thank Luigi Ambrosio and Dario Trevisan for explaining the main aspects of their work on the theory of Regular Lagrangian Flows on metric measure spaces, Christian Ketterer for explaining his work on cones over $\RCDst$ spaces, Lina Chen for communication on their work \cite{Chen-Rong-Xu}, Fabio Cavalletti for clarifying the equivalence between $\RCDst$ and $\RCD$ spaces, and Jaime Santos and Gerardo Sosa for commenting on this paper.
 This work was carried out while the third named author was visiting the Department of Mathematics of the University of California Santa Barbara and the Scuola Internazionale Superiore di Studi Avanzati.
 He would like to thank both institutions for their hospitality and excellent research conditions.
 The fifth named author thanks the warm hospitality of UC Santa Barbara Department of Mathematics during the period in which this work was produced.
+Finally we thank the anonymous referee for pointing out errors in the earlier version and very helpful comments and suggestions.